a7-plugin-jwt-auth

 |---|---|---|

-401 "failed to verify jwt" | Token expired | Generate new token with future exp |
+401 "failed to verify jwt" | Token expired while exp verification is enabled | Generate new token with future exp |

 401 "failed to verify jwt" | Algorithm mismatch | Ensure credential algorithm matches token |

-401 "Invalid user key" | Wrong claim name | Set key_claim_name on both credential and route |
+401 "Invalid user key" | Wrong claim name | Set key_claim_name on the route or service and include that claim in the JWT |

 | Public key rejected | Missing newlines in PEM | Include \n after header/before footer lines |